Mount Cordeaux track

 As you climb, keep an eye out for an abandoned goldmine shaft chiselled into the rocky eastern face of Mount Cordeaux.
 Gold was never found but the concerted effort of the miners is a testament to the power of ‘gold fever’.

 Sit back on the rocky slab at the end of the track, just below the summit.
 Take in the sweeping views of Mount Mitchell, Spicers Peak, Lizard Point and Mount Roberts.
-In the east, look for mounts Greville and French, standing sentinel over the Fassifern Valley, and the high-rise buildings of Brisbane in the distance.
+In the east, look for Mounts Greville and French, standing sentinel over the Fassifern Valley, and the high-rise buildings of Brisbane in the distance.
 To the west the views stretch across the Darling Downs.

 This park is part of the Gondwana Rainforests of Australia World Heritage Area, famed for its ongoing geological processes, evolutionary history, and diversity (especially of rare, threatened and endemic species).